Ethics in Scholarship (Responsible Conduct of Research) - REGISTER HERE for any/all sessions

 Ethical Data Management & Presentation

 Led by Helen Harton, Ph.D, Professor of Psychology, this session will present and discuss ethical issues in data storage and management, as well as how to ethically author and present your results using various methods of dissemination.
 Sponsored by the Center for Academic Ethics and the Graduate College.
-This fits Part A of the certificate.

 Ethics in Qualitative Research